Ernyoke/certified-aws-devops-professional/1-sdlc-automation/codedeploy.md

         - Roll back when a deployment fails
         - Roll back when alarm threshold is met: for example if the CPU hits a threshold after a successful deployment, we can set an automatic rollback for it
     - Alarms can be set to be ignored during deployment

+## Retain Manually Added Files

+- As part of the deployment process, the CodeDeploy agent removes from each instance all the files installed by the most recent deployment.
+If files that weren't part of a previous deployment appear in target deployment locations, we can choose what CodeDeploy does with them during the next deployment:
+    - **Fail the deployment**: an error is reported and the deployment status is changed to Failed
+    - **Overwrite the content**: the version of the file from the application revision replaces the version already on the instance
+    - **Retain the content**: the file in the target location is kept and the version in the application revision is not copied to the instance

 ## CodeDeploy with On-Premise Instances